 US Based Group Wants Buhari To Commission Its New Africa House In AlabamaAfrican News, Featured, Latest News, News Sunday, May 24th, 2015

-By Sunday Fase, Baltimore – Buoyed by the new dawn in Nigeria politics, the African Heritage Foundation says it has penciled down Nigeria’s president elect, General Mohammadu Buhari to commission its new African House located in Montgomery, Alabama.
+By Oludare Sunday Fase, Baltimore – Buoyed by the new dawn in Nigeria politics, the African Heritage Foundation says it has penciled down Nigeria’s president-elect, General Mohammadu Buhari to commission its new African House located in Montgomery, Alabama.

-Speaking in an Interview with African Examiner, the founder of the foundation and African cultural ambassador, Chief Tunde Adetunji disclosed that the new Africa House will serve all the 55 nations of Africa.
+Speaking in an Interview with African Examiner, the founder of the foundation and African cultural ambassador, Chief Tunde Adetunji said the new Africa House will serve all the 55 nations of Africa.

 He added that the foundation is fine tuning all necessary arrangements to ensure that General Buhari is invited to visit and commission the new building whenever he visits the US after his inauguration as the new president of Nigeria.

-Ambassador Tunde Adetunji, who delivered a talk at a workshop in Abuja, Nigeria during the electioneering campaigns, hailed the election of General election Buhari even as he noted that the conduct and outcome of the election would boost Nigeria image among comity of nations.
+Ambassador Tunde Adetunji, who delivered a talk at a workshop in Abuja, Nigeria, during the electioneering campaigns, hailed the election of General election Buhari even as he noted that the conduct and outcome of the election would boost Nigeria image among the comity of nations.